A proof of Pieri's formula using the generalized Schensted insertion algorithm for rc-graphs: Introduction

 \section{Introduction}

 RC-graphs were first defined by Fomin and Kirillov \cite{fk} and later studied by Bergeron and Billey \cite{bb}.
-These are a set of objects that encode the monomials contributing to the expansion of Schubert polynomials.
-These polynomilas were introduced by Lascoux and Schutzenberger \cite{ls1} \cite{ls2} and described at length by Macdonald \cite{m} and by Manivel \cite{ma}.
+They encode the monomials contributing to the expansion of Schubert polynomials.
+These polynomials were introduced by Lascoux and Schutzenberger \cite{ls1}, \cite{ls2} and described at length by Macdonald \cite{m} and by Manivel~\cite{ma}.

 A central problem in the theory of Schubert polynomials is to provide effective ways of computing the generalized Littlewood-Richardson coefficients $c^{u}_{vw}$ in the expansion